A narcissists love bombing.

 The narcissist keeps us trapped with their plays of reward and punishment.
 We fear their reactions and change who we are, fawning to their behaviour, walking on eggshells to please them, then when they reward us with intermittent idealisation, it confirms in our mind that it’s our fault.
 (It was never your fault.)

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

 Fear of where we’ll live, especially if they’ve taken over all the control of Our Finance’s.

 The narcissist has a profoundly wounded ego, and they fear losing control.
 They fear being inferior and unimportant.
 So they threaten others to keep their power, dominance and control.

-A narcissists pride and ego is to help themselves.
-Nobody falls in love faster than a narcissistic person who needs to prove to all others; they are not the ones at fault.
+A narcissist’s pride and ego is to help themselves.
+Nobody falls in love faster than a narcissistic person who needs to prove to all others; that they are not the ones at fault.
 Why most will hop from relationship to relationship.
 Often before one relationship is over.
-(Caring hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)
+(Caring for hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)

 Guilt also plays a part, especially if you have a child with a narcissist.

-A narcissist does not feel guilt, shame in a moment, in which they will project their behaviour onto others to escape accountability and escape taking any responsibility, removing any feelings of shame.
+A narcissist does not feel guilt or shame in a moment in which they will project their behaviour onto others to escape accountability and escape taking any responsibility, removing any feelings of shame.

 Empathy.
-As you have understanding and narcissist might say things like.
+As you have understanding and narcissists might say things like.
 “I wish I could be a better person for you.”
 Or “I’ll change with your help.”
-We have a lot of compassion, forgiveness and want to help heal people.
+We have a lot of compassion and forgiveness and want to help heal people.